mohamdhassan0x7/apartments-list/readme.md

 # 🏡 Apartment Listing App - Quick Setup Guide

 This is a **full-stack apartment listing app** built with **NestJS (backend), Next.js (frontend), PostgreSQL, and Cloudinary**.
+> note: first created user will have 'admin' role who have privilege to add new apartments
 ---

 ## 🚀 Setup & Run the Project